 Spiti valley – “The middle land” – between Tibet and India is so fascinatingly beautiful, you have to visit it sometime in your life.
 This remote place located in the Himachal Pradesh in India is not easy to reach but a proper planning can take you to this paradise like no other.
 Here is an ultimate and convenient Spiti valley itinerary for you!
 Just say, I want to visit Spiti valley, read this article and hit the road!

 Like most of the natural wonders of the world, Spiti valley is remote, you cannot go to Spiti Valley easily.
-You need to take a multiple mode of transportation, stopovers, and go through a series of a bumpy ride before reaching this gem.
+You need to take multiple modes of transportation, stopovers, and go through a series of a bumpy ride before reaching this gem.

-My suggested itinerary here is through Manali, which I did.
+My suggested itinerary here is going to Spiti valley through Manali, which I did.
+It is an amazingly beautiful and breathtaking ride.

 Delhi to Manali, overnight in Bus